Welcome to part four of small space living! You can start the first day here.

 It sounds weird., but let me put it to you this way.
 You go to a friends house.
 They invite 5 friends over.
 You don’t know any one.
 There is a couch that 3 people sit on, then a loveseat.
 It’s you and some guy you don’t know.
 Do you want to awkwardly sit elbow to elbow with some one you don’t really know?Do you sit on the floor?
 Now picture the same scenario with 2 chairs instead which take up just as much space… Exactly.
 Chairs are much more space-friendly in a small room and much more guest-friendly.

 So if you are thinking about a furniture revamp for space, it’s something to consider.

 Though I wouldn’t necessarily do all chairs because now you are limited to only seating 4 people,total.

 Here is a great image with a sofa and chair.

 Furniture pulled from the walls and angled furniture.A loveseat could go where the stadium seat are, but it would block the door, Another chair actually could fit in that same space with out blocking anything.

-This one is great too because it shows the versatility of multiple chairs, and I like that an ottoman could also be used as extra seating.
+This one is great too because it shows that an ottoman could also be used as extra seating.